 Features

-• Access controlled: Navigation items are controlled by access to prevent users from seeing navigation items to which they don't have the appropriate access.
+- Access controlled: Navigation items are access-controlled to prevent users from seeing items they don't have the appropriate permissions to view

-• Hidden from navigation: Channels, pages, or spaces can be hidden from navigation from their full Edit page or the Site Manager.
+- Hidden from navigation: Channels, pages, or spaces can be hidden from navigation via their full Edit page or the Site Manager.

 Use the navigation bar

-To move through the workplace using the primary navigation feature, select the item from the menu to browse to it or hover over it to expand the dropdown menu.
+To move through the workplace using the primary navigation feature, select an item from the menu to navigate to it or hover over it to expand the dropdown menu.
 See Site Manager to learn more about arranging or hiding items or configuring dropdowns in the navigation.

 Frequently Asked Questions